raychcom/raychcom.github.io/_pages/about.md

 <!-- Hi, I’m Raych 🏳️‍🌈 — a data wrangler, music consumer, and lifelong creative dabbler. -->

 This site is the home base for my digital experiments: weekly music picks, personal projects, and whatever else I’m fiddling with.
-Expect traces of tech, music, and a small zoo of pets (three senior dogs, three turtles, and a couple of planted guppy tanks).
+Expect traces of tech, music, crafts and a small zoo of pets (~~three~~ one senior dog 😭, three turtles, and a couple of planted guppy tanks).

 <!-- Welcome to The Cove. -->